dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/set-dbt-semantic-layer.md

 7. Toggle the Semantic Layer **On.**

-8. Copy the full proxy server URL (like `https://eagle-hqya7.proxy.cloud.getdbt.com`) to connect to your [integrated tool](https://www.getdbt.com/product/semantic-layer-integrations).
+8. Copy the full proxy server URL (like `https://eagle-hqya7.proxy.cloud.getdbt.com`) to connect to your [integrated partner tool](https://www.getdbt.com/product/semantic-layer-integrations).

-9. Use the URL in the data source configuration of the integrated tool
+9. Use the URL in the data source configuration of the integrated partner tool

 10. Use the warehouse login credentials that make sense for how the data is consumed